Hofls/java-dependencies/java-spring/spring-boot/spring-boot-admin/README.md

 Technology stack:
 * `Java` as a programming language
 * `Spring Boot` for simple creation of Java Spring application
-* `Spring Boot Actuator` to gather and expose metrics
+* `Spring Boot Actuator` to gather and expose metrics (located also in separate root level package)
 * `Spring Boot Admin` to receive metrics and create web-interface for admin

 ### How to run